 29. The Portal strives to include all voices and a variety of contributions.
-That means being inclusive for people from all regions of the world, respecting and mainstreaming gender equality as well as being inclusive of a broad range of users' age.
-The Portal provides tools suitable for different levels of technological advancement and financial resources, particularly tools that can be leveraged by actors from developing countries.
+That means being inclusive for people from all regions of the world, respecting and

-- 30. Geographical diversity is regularly monitored, to ensure a balanced representation of individuals.
+30. Geographical diversity is regularly monitored, to ensure a balanced representation of individuals.
 Sharing location information is not mandatory on the Portal, so statistics do not cover all the actors and initiatives featured.
 As of December 2020, the Portal had an unproportionally high representation of stakeholders from Europe.
 This could be due to a higher number of actors in the space sector in that region, or a higher number of actors in the water sector with the capacity to dedicate resources to public relations but could also be because the Portal has been presented during events organized in Europe that were mostly visited by Europeans.
-The Office seeks to balance the geographic diversity of stakeholders, and continues to invite all member States, and especially developing countries, to register on the Portal and share information on relevant stakeholders3 in their country. - 31.
-The Portal aims to foster women's empowerment and gender equality around the world, specifically in the space and water sector.
+The Office seeks to balance the geographic diversity of stakeholders, and continues to invite all member States, and especially developing countries, to register on the Portal and share information on relevant stakeholders in their country.

+31. The Portal aims to foster women's empowerment and gender equality around the world, specifically in the space and water sector.
 To this aim, sections of the Space4Water Portal which feature individuals show a balanced representation.
 As of 31 December 2020, five women are featured out of eleven individuals in total.
-The Office has also establish knowledge exchange and mutually supporting activities with the Space4Women Project. - 32.
-To be inclusive of all age groups and give generations of the future a voice, the Portal now includes the "Meet a Young Professional" feature, in which young individuals publish information about their professional activities.
+The Office has also establish knowledge exchange and mutually supporting activities with the Space4Women Project.

+32. To be inclusive of all age groups and give generations of the future a voice, the Portal now includes the "Meet a Young Professional" feature, in which young individuals publish information about their professional activities.
 They are interviewed by the Office about their view of the space and water sector, the community, as well as key topics therein.
 The Office aims at knowledge exchange and joint activities with the Space4Youth Project.